mathworks/matlab-proxy/README.md

 - [Feedback](#feedback)

 ## Requirements
-* MATLAB® R2020b or later is installed and on the system PATH.
+* MATLAB® R2020b or later, installed and added to the system PATH.
   ```bash
   # Confirm MATLAB is on the PATH
   which matlab
   ```
 * The dependencies required to run MATLAB.
-  Refer to the Dockerfiles in the [matlab-deps](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps) repository for the desired version of MATLAB.
+  For details, refer to the Dockerfiles in the [matlab-deps](https://github.com/mathworks-ref-arch/container-images/tree/master/matlab-deps) repository for your desired version of MATLAB.

-* X Virtual Frame Buffer (Xvfb) : (only for Linux® based systems)
+* X Virtual Frame Buffer (Xvfb) (only for Linux® based systems):

-  Install it on your linux machine using:
+  Installing Xvfb is optional (starting v0.11.0 of matlab-proxy) but highly recommended.
+Xvfb enables graphical abilities like plots and figures in the MATLAB desktop.
+  To install Xvfb on your Linux machine, use:

   ```bash
   # On a Debian/Ubuntu based system:
   $ sudo apt install xvfb